 The King's School Gloucester

-A leading independent school in Gloucestershire, The King's School Gloucester is one of only seven cathedral schools in the country, set up by King Henry VIII himself in 1541.
+A leading independent day school in Gloucestershire, The King's School Gloucester is one of only seven cathedral schools in the country, set up by King Henry VIII himself in 1541 – and it celebrates its 485th anniversary in 2025.

-The award-winning school educates both boys and girls aged three to 18-years-old and welcomes children of all faiths and of none to its diverse and inclusive community.
+The award-winning school educates both boys and girls aged three to 18-years-old and welcomes children of all faiths, as well as those of none, to its diverse and inclusive community.

-Situated next to Gloucester Cathedral, it provides an inspirational learning environment for its pupils and blends a historic setting with state-of-the-art facilities, while maintaining a strong feeling of community.
+Situated next to Gloucester Cathedral, it provides an inspirational learning environment for its pupils and blends a historic setting with state-of-the-art facilities.

 The school benefits from a special relationship with the cathedral, where daily assemblies are held, as well as offering the prestigious King's School Choristers experience for talented young singers.

-King's pupils achieve consistently excellent GCSE and A Level results, as well as enjoying an exceptional co-curricular offering which includes everything from sports to music, drama and creative arts, as well as nurturing and supportive pastoral care.
+King's pupils achieve consistently excellent GCSE and A Level results alongside enjoying an exceptional co-curricular offering, which includes everything from sports clubs to music, drama and the creative arts – not forgetting the nurturing and supportive pastoral care.

-And in its latest ISI inspection, The King's School Gloucester received the highest possible verdict of 'Excellent' for both pupil achievement and pupil personal development.
+In its latest ISI inspection, The King's School Gloucester received the highest possible verdict of 'Excellent' for both pupil achievement and pupil personal development – and The Good Schools Guide praises King's for its strong sense of community, heritage and tradition; small class sizes; personalised teaching; and its friendly, responsive and positive admissions process.

 Address